 Continue to do this until you cover all of the shaded areas.
 And there you have it!
 Three guided tutorials on how to draw different pets.
 I hope you enjoyed it.

 Celebrate your pet with a unique portrait!
-Learn techniques to sketch and paint dogs and cats for lifelike portraits in Bluprint’s Pet Portraits class taught by Pat Weaver.
+Learn techniques to sketch and paint dogs and cats for lifelike portraits in Craftsy’s Pet Portraits class taught by Pat Weaver.